Arkansas race tests Democrats’ reach in solidly red state

 Elliott is touting her votes for law enforcement in the Legislature and declared: “I do not support defunding the police and French Hill knows it.”

-Elliott’s message is resonating with supporters like Hadiyah Cummings, 20, a student at the historically Black Howard University in Washington who has been taking classes virtually in Conway due to the pandemic.
+Elliott’s message is resonating with supporters such as Hadiyah Cummings, 20, a student at the historically Black Howard University in Washington who has been taking classes virtually in Conway due to the pandemic.

 “To see a Black woman can be the face of what Arkansans stand for and actually change this narrative that Arkansas is not progressive or stuck in the 1900s, the fact that she’s able to change that narrative means so much to me,” Cummings said.